MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

   Non-terminating errors are written to the cmdlet error stream as they occur in parallel running scriptblocks.
 Because parallel scriptblock execution order cannot be determined, the order in which errors appear in the error stream is random.
-Likewise, messages written to other data streams, such as warning, verbose, information, etc., are written to their cmdlet data streams and the order in which data appears is also indeterminate.
+Likewise, messages written to other data streams, like warning, verbose, or information are written to those data streams in an indeterminate order.

-  Terminating errors, such as exceptions, will terminate individual parallel running scripblocks in which they occur.
-However, a terminating error in some scriptblocks will not cause the termination of the Foreach-Object cmdlet, and other parallel running scriptblocks will continue to run unless they also encounter a terminating error.
-The error message of the terminating error will be written to the error data stream, as an ErrorRecord with a FullyQualifiedErrorId of `PSTaskException`.
-Terminating errors can be converted to non-terminating errors by using PowerShell try/catch or trap blocks.
+  Terminating errors, such as exceptions, terminate the individual parallel instance of the scriptblocks in which they occur.
+A terminating error in one scriptblocks may not cause the termination of the `Foreach-Object` cmdlet.
+The other scriptblocks, running in parallel, continue to run unless they also encounter a terminating error.
+The terminating error is written to the error data stream as an **ErrorRecord** with a **FullyQualifiedErrorId** of `PSTaskException`.
+  Terminating errors can be converted to non-terminating errors using PowerShell try/catch or trap blocks.

-## EXAMPLES
+## Examples

 ### Example 1: Divide integers in an array